-Students are subject to all nursing school admission requirements, and no student is assured of admission to the School of Nursing.
-Before admission to the School of Nursing, applicants must have completed either a Bachelor of Arts or Bachelor of Science degree or prerequisite courses, including the following:
+Students are subject to all MSN admission requirements, and no student is assured of admission to the School of Nursing.
+Before admission to the School of Nursing, applicants must have completed either a Bachelor of Arts or Bachelor of Science degree and prerequisite courses, including the following:

-- A required introductory course in statistics that includes descriptive and inferential statistical techniques; Mathematics 1010-1011, Mathematics 2820, or Peabody Psychology 2110 will fulfill this requirement. - 11 hours of natural science courses.
-Courses in human anatomy and physiology (MHS 3101 and 3102) and microbiology (MHS 1500) are required. - 3 hours of human development across the lifespan are required.
-Human and Organizational Development 1250, Applied Human Development, or Peabody Psychology 1250, Developmental Psychology, will fulfill the requirement. - 2 hours of nutrition are required.
+- A required introductory course in statistics that includes descriptive and inferential statistical techniques; Mathematics 1010-1011, Mathematics 2820, or Peabody Psychology 2110 will fulfill this - Courses in human anatomy and physiology (MHS 3101 and 3102). - BSCI 3234 Microbiology (3 credits.
+Course offered only in spring semester.
+If course is taken in spring 2023 or later, students will be required to complete the BSCI 1511 prerequisite before registering for BSCI 3234. - 3 hours of human development across the lifespan are Human and Organizational Development 1250, Applied Human Development, or Peabody Psychology 1250, Developmental Psychology, will fulfill the requirement. - 2 hours of nutrition are required.
 MHS 1600, Introduction to Nutrition and Health for a Changing World, fulfills the requirement for nutrition.

 Admission to the School of Nursing is competitive.
-Students are encouraged to contact the School of Nursing Office of Admissions, at vusn-admissions@vanderbilt.edu..
-Further explanation of the MSN degree program and nursing specialties offered is available on the VUSN website: nursing.vanderbilt.edu.
+Students are encouraged to contact the School of Nursing Office of Admissions, at vusn-admissions@vanderbilt.edu.
+Further explanation of the MSN degree program and nursing specialties offered is available on the VUSN web site.